smithy-lang/smithy/docs/source/spec/core.rst

 Trait definition properties
 ---------------------------

-Trait definitions are objects that accept the following key-value pairs:
+The trait definition trait is an object that supports the following properties:

 .. list-table::
     :header-rows: 1